 Unless transferred to Oxford Risk via the API, Oxford Risk will provide customers with access to a ‘bucket’ on Amazon Web Service’s S3, or a similar cloud-hosted service, where they can transfer data files to us via HTTPS.
 Files are stored using server-side AES-256 encryption (at rest).
 Customers can also elect to send us files they encrypt themselves.
 In this case, we will arrange with you to securely share relevant keys.

 The Customer’s data are typically hosted in London but may be hosted elsewhere in the EEA (unless the customer requests a specific region).
-Data will not be hosted outside of the EEA without the customer’s prior consent.
+Data will not be transferred outside of the EEA without the customer’s prior consent.